 The Context: A native New Yorker, Myra’s young adulthood revolved around ballet and theatre arts.
 After graduating from SUNY New Paltz with a BS English/Education degree Cum Laude, Myra discovered b-to-b publishing and journalism and has dedicated 40 years to continuously learning about food retailing.
 When not traveling to as many exotic places in the world as she can, Myra loves her time with her daughter in New York City and the wealth of culture and natural beauty in Stockbridge, western Massachusetts.

 Born in Tanzania, brought up in Vanuatu, Hong Kong and the Caribbean and educated in England, Eva Strasburger, brings an international perspective to everything she does.
-After graduating from Cambridge University, and working at Chase Manhattan Bank in their London Office, she then co-founded a publishing company with Roy Strasburger in Southern England before moving to the States.
-For twenty years, she served as VP of International Client Relationships for Strasburger Enterprises, where she managed clients in over thirty countries.
+After graduating from Cambridge University, and a stint at Chase Manhattan Bank in London, she co-founded a publishing company with Roy Strasburger in Southern England before moving to the States in 1988.
+For fifteen years, she served as VP of International Client Relationships for Strasburger Enterprises, where she helped manage their convenience retailing clients in over thirty countries.

-Eva, is an Officer on the Board of Directors of the Caius Foundation (the US Foundation of Gonville and Caius College, Cambridge University), an Officer in the Priory in the USA of The Order of St John and a Director on the Board of The American Friends of St George and Descendants of the Knights of the Garter.
-She lives in Austin, Texas with Roy and they have four daughters.
+Eva, is an Officer on the Board of Directors of the Caius Foundation of Gonville and Caius College, Cambridge University, an Officer of the Priory in the USA of The Order of St John and Vice-President of The American Friends of St George’s and Descendants of the Knights of the Garter.
+She is based in Austin, Texas with her husband, Roy, and they have four daughters: Selina, Chantal, Lorelei and Danielle.
+Along with other charitable endeavors, Eva and Roy focus on supporting global cultural and heritage projects.

-Roy Strasburger is a fourth-generation retailer and is currently CEO of StrasGlobal, a convenience store operations and consulting company based in Temple, Texas, USA.
+Roy is a fourth-generation retailer and is currently CEO of StrasGlobal, a retail support and consulting company based in Austin, Texas, USA.
 In this capacity, he oversees StrasGlobal’s retail, tech, and consulting businesses.
-He also serves as President for Compliance Safe.
+He also serves as President for Compliance Safe – a business document management software solution that won the CSP Retailer Choice Best New Technology Product in 2020.

-Roy attended Baylor University, in Waco, Texas, graduating with degrees in Marketing and Computer Information Systems.
+Roy attended Baylor University graduating with degrees in Marketing and Computer Information Systems.
 He obtained his JD degree from Baylor University Law School in 1984 and joined a British law firm based in the Caribbean.

 After moving to England, where he started a publication company, Roy returned to the US to join Strasburger Enterprises, Inc. (SEI) as General Counsel.
-He later became President of SEI’s fuel division then in 1994 President of the International Division.
-From 2009 Roy ran both the company’s US and international convenience retailing businesses as well as heading up Cambridge-Myers, its consulting division.
-During his time with SEI Roy was responsible for the development and/or operation of over 6,000 retail sites in 33 countries through the licensing of its systems and management agreements.
+He later became President of SEI’s fuel division then, in 1994, he was named President of the International Division.
+From 2009 Roy ran SEI’s US and international convenience retailing businesses as well as heading up Cambridge-Myers, its consulting division.
+During his time with SEI, Roy was responsible for the development and/or operation of over 6,000 retail sites in 33 countries through the licensing of its systems and management agreements.

-In 2012 Roy bought SEI’s retail business and continues to provide retail related services to multinational oil companies, financial institutions, investors, and independent operators.
+In 2012 Roy bought SEI’s retail business and continues to provide retail related services to multinational oil companies, financial institutions, investors, and independent operators under the StrasGlobal banner.

 The context: Dreaming of new ventures, exploring foreign markets, early mornings watching cities come alive, G&Ts at Bali sunsets, reading The Economist, long road trips with rock’n roll on the radio, or Texas two-stepping with his four daughters.
 Enjoying the moment.